SITE MENU

 Lochinver is also home to the Highland Stoneware factory shop which is on the north side of the loch from where you can get the classic shot of Suilven the 'sugarloaf' mountain towering over the village.
 The shop is open weekdays 9am-6pm (all year) and 9am-5pm on Saturdays from Easter to October.
 They produce hand-painted pottery (gifts and table/cookware).
 Tel: 01571 844376.

-The Assynt Highland Games usually take place at Culag Park, Lochinver on the second Saturday in August (tel: 01571 844647).
+The Assynt Highland Games take place at Culag Park, Lochinver on the second Saturday in August.

 The Sutherland Way Trail is a long distance walk from Lochinver to Tongue.